ketech-org/ketech-org.github.io/terms-of-service.md

 Nothing in these Terms limits liability that cannot be excluded under law (such as liability for death or personal injury caused by negligence, or fraud).

-## 11. Indemnity
+## 13. Indemnity

 You agree to indemnify and hold harmless K&E from and against any claims, damages, losses, liabilities, and expenses (including reasonable legal fees) arising from your use of the Apps or violation of these Terms.

-## 12. Children and Parental Guidance
+## 14. Children and Parental Guidance

 Because the Apps are intended for both children and adults:

 - Parents/guardians should supervise children's use and help them understand safe device and purchasing practices.
 - In-App purchases are optional and can be restricted using Apple's Screen Time / parental controls.

-## 13. Apple-Specific Terms
+## 15. Apple-Specific Terms

+For purposes of this section, each App is a "Licensed Application".

 These Terms are between you and K&E, not Apple.
-Apple is not responsible for the Apps or their content.
+You and K&E acknowledge that Apple is not a party to these Terms, and K&E (not Apple) is solely responsible for the Licensed Application and its content.
+These Terms do not provide usage rules for the Licensed Application that conflict with the Apple Media Services Terms and Conditions (which you acknowledge you have had the opportunity to review).

+**Maintenance and support.** K&E is solely responsible for providing any maintenance and support services for the Licensed Application as specified in these Terms, or as required under applicable law.
+You and K&E acknowledge that Apple has no obligation whatsoever to furnish any maintenance and support services for the Licensed Application.

+**Warranty.** K&E is solely responsible for any product warranties (if any) to the extent not effectively disclaimed under applicable law.
+In the event of any failure of the Licensed Application to conform to any applicable warranty, you may notify Apple, and Apple will refund the purchase price (if any) for the Licensed Application to you.
+To the maximum extent permitted by applicable law, Apple will have no other warranty obligation whatsoever with respect to the Licensed Application, and any other claims, losses, liabilities, damages, costs, or expenses attributable to any failure to conform to any warranty are K&E’s sole responsibility.

+**Product claims.** You and K&E acknowledge that K&E (not Apple) is responsible for addressing any claims by you or any third party relating to the Licensed Application or your possession and/or use of the Licensed Application, including (without limitation): (i) product liability claims; (ii) any claim that the Licensed Application fails to conform to any applicable legal or regulatory requirement; and (iii) claims arising under consumer protection, privacy, or similar laws, including in connection with the Licensed Application’s use of the HealthKit and HomeKit frameworks (if applicable).
+Nothing in these Terms limits K&E’s liability to you beyond what is permitted by applicable law.

-To the extent permitted by law, Apple has no warranty obligations for the Apps, and Apple is not responsible for addressing claims relating to the Apps, including:
+Apple is not responsible for addressing claims relating to the Licensed Application, including:

 - product liability claims,
 - claims that the App fails to conform to legal or regulatory requirements, or